Junior (1994 film): Plot

 Diana is stunned and angry when it is revealed that the "Junior" ovum is hers, and Banes attempts to take credit for the experiment.
 Disguised as a woman, Alex hides in a retreat for expectant mothers, blaming his masculine appearance on anabolic steroid use.
-Diana visits, telling him it does not matter who is pregnant because he is the father and she is the mother.
+Diana visits Alex at the resort and the two reconcile, telling each other it does not matter who is pregnant because she is the mother and he is the father.
 Larry reveals the experiment's data to Lyndon Pharmaceutical, who agree to partner with them.

 Alex experiences abdominal pain from the start of labor, calling for Larry and Diana.
 As Diana rushes to the resort, Larry tells a fellow doctor to prepare for an emergency c-section.
-A hospital staffer overhears and alerts Banes, who summons the media and the University Dean, hoping to take credit for the world's first pregnant man.
-Warned by a colleague, Larry creates a decoy for Alex to allow a private c-section.
-When Larry arrives, the news media only see the pregnant Angela, discrediting Banes, who is fired by the Dean.
-Diana and Alex enter the hospital by the fire escape, and he has an emergency c-section.
-Sent to keep Angela company in the waiting room, Diana finds her in labor and becomes her delivery coach.
+A janitor overhears and alerts Banes, who summons the media, hoping to take credit for the world's first pregnant man.
+Warned by his colleague, Larry distracts the press by arriving with Angela, discrediting Banes, who is fired by the university president, while Diana and Alex enter the hospital by the fire escape.
+Larry and his colleague take Alex away for his operation: sent to keep Angela company in the waiting room, Diana finds her in labor and becomes her delivery coach.
 Alex gives birth to a healthy baby girl, and Larry announces the arrival to Diana, who is assisting Angela with contractions.
 Diana leaves Angela with Larry and rushes to see the baby, whom she and Alex name Junior.
 Larry delivers Angela's child and they reconcile to raise the boy, Jake, as their own.

 One year later, the families all go on vacation together and celebrate the birthdays of Junior and Jake.
-Diana is pregnant with their second child, and Angela mentions wanting another baby but not wishing to endure pregnancy again; they all try to convince a reluctant Larry to carry the child.
+Diana is pregnant with their second child, and Angela mentions wanting another baby but not wishing to endure pregnancy again; at Alex's suggestion, they all try to convince a reluctant Larry to carry the child.